Anyone associated with the present-day American Hockey League owes a debt of gratitude to Jack Butterfield.

 Butterfield also revised the original AHL constitution and by-laws to reflect the constant growth and development of the league and the sports landscape as a whole.
 Butterfield has been the chairman of the AHL Board of Governors since his 28-year tenure as President ended in 1994.
 He was elected into the Hockey Hall of Fame in 1980, twice won the James C. Hendy Award as the league’s outstanding executive (1971, 1984) and was a winner of the Lester Patrick Award for service to hockey in the United States (1985).

 Since 1984, the most valuable player of the Calder Cup Playoffs has been awarded the Jack A. Butterfield Trophy.
-And in 1998, Butterfield was named the inaugural recipient of the Thomas Ebright Award for outstanding contributions to the AHL in a career that has now spanned parts of seven decades.
+And in 1998, Butterfield was named the inaugural recipient of the Thomas Ebright Award for outstanding contributions to the AHL in a career that would span parts of seven decades.

 Butterfield remained active in the Springfield community after his retirement, serving on the Board of the Springfield Shriner’s Hospital and serving as vice-chairman of the Springfield March of Dimes.